Step 1: Controlling Tank by Subscribing to the Joy Topic

 endif()

 The appropriate place to add this is immediately after setting the project name with the project function.
-With this description, Catkin will apply the optimized “Release” build without setting the CMake build type.
+With this description, optimized Release builds are applied even without setting CMake’s build type in Catkin.

 ...